MagicSketch/MagicMirror/README.md

 1. Select the layer
 2. Press `⌃ ⌘ ⇧ R` or use `Plugin > Magic Mirror > Rotate Points`.

-### Quick Tips

-1. You’ll want to reapply the mirroring whenever you change the size of your magic shape layer, that will help regenerate the optimized bitmap resolution and corresponding perspective.
-2. It’ll only update (or create if not exists) for the bottomost `Fill` layer.
-So you can put overlays and filters on top of the first layer.

 ## So how does it work?
 (In short)